makspll/bevy_mod_scripting/docs/src/Summary/customizing-script-contexts.md

 });
 ```

+In the case of Lua, the runtime type is `()` i.e. This is because `mlua` does not have a separate runtime concept.

 ## Accessing the World in Initializers

 You can access the world in these initializers by using the thread local: `ThreadWorldContainer`: